Creme Egg Brownies

 spreading brownie batter into a lined brownie pan

 Remove the tin from the oven and gently press the 9 halved Creme Eggs into the brownie batter.
-Bake for a further 10-15 minutes os until the edges are set but the middle is still a little squidgy.
+Bake for a further 10-15 minutes or until the edges are set but the middle is still a little squidgy.
 The brownies will set more as they cool – if you like them gooey take them out of the oven while still a bit jiggly in the middle!

 Pull the brownies out of the tin using the baking paper and allow to cool on a wire rack.
 Do not slice while they are still warm – they will very likely fall apart!
-Mix the icing sugar, vanilla extract, food colouring (if using) and enough water to make a pourable icing.
-Drizzle over the brownies and cut into small squares.
-Tottally addictive!

 Overhead view of sliced Cadbury's Creme Egg brownies drizzled with yellow icing